tangrams/WeatherNow/README.md

 Check an [example of it here](http://editor.thebookofshaders.com/?log=160307211846)

-With some little ajustments our arrows will be pointing in the right direction and correctly colored.
+With some little adjustments our arrows will be pointing in the right direction and correctly colored.
 The final style block look like this:

 ```yaml
     wind: